Leslie Charteris: Early life

 Charteris was born Leslie Charles Bowyer-Yin, in Singapore.
 His mother, Lydia Florence Bowyer, was English.
 His father, Dr S. C. Yin (Yin Suat Chuan, 1877–1958), was a Chinese physician who claimed to be able to trace his lineage back to the emperors of the Shang dynasty.
+He is the elder brother of the Anglican clergyman Roy Henry Bowyer-Yin.

 Leslie became interested in writing at an early age.
 At one point, he created his own magazine with articles, short stories, poems, editorials, serials, and even a comic strip.
 He attended Saint Andrew's School, Singapore, and after moving to England, Rossall School in Fleetwood, Lancashire.
+His formal education continued at King's College, Cambridge, where he read law.
+However, he dropped out in his first year to focus on developing his burgeoning literary career.

 In 1926, Leslie legally changed his surname to "Charteris".
 In the BBC Radio 4 documentary Leslie Charteris – A Saintly Centennial, his daughter stated that he had selected the name from a telephone directory.
+This information is contradicted by other sources, however.
+William Ruehlmann (author of Saint with a Gun: The Unlawful American Private Eye, in an introduction to the 1988 edition of The Saint in New York, "He acquired..., in 1928, the legal name of Charteris, after the roguish Col. Francis, gambler, duellist and founder of the Hellfire Club" – however this confuses the rake Col. Francis Charteris with Francis Dashwood, 11th Baron le Despencer, also a rake and founder of the Hellfire Club.

 Career

 Charteris wrote his first book during his first year at King's College, Cambridge.
 Once it was accepted, he left the university and embarked on a new career, motivated by a desire to be unconventional and to become financially well off by doing what he liked to do.
 He continued to write British thriller stories while working at various jobs, from shipping out on a freighter to working as a barman in a country inn.
 He prospected for gold, dived for pearls, worked in a tin mine and on a rubber plantation, toured Britain with a carnival, and drove a bus.